Open Government at HHS

 HHS IDEA Lab

-The IDEA Lab was developed to establish new pathways and programs that equip the workforce with new workflow processes, new methods, and communication and analytic tools that will help accelerate the adoption of open government principles.
+The IDEA Lab provides the workforce with new workflow processes, new methods, and communication and analytic tools to help us adopt open government principles.

 - Learn more about the HHS IDEA Lab